pdmosses/metaborg.github.io/content/references/esv/esv.md

   operator   : black
   layout     : 63 127 95 italic
 ```

-## Structure
-ESV files end with the `.esv` extension, and are by convention placed in the `editor/` folder of a language project.
-Each ESV file defines a module for the file, followed by import statements and then the main configuration sections.
-Each section consists of a number of keys and values.

 !!! note "Main File"
     By convention, the main ESV file of a language project must live at `editor/Main.esv` (default) or `editor/main.esv`.
 Other ESV files can be (transitively) imported from the main ESV file.